openqbit-diy/MiniBlocklyChain/README.md

 The different extensions that provide us with levels of security to save, validate and transfer transactions from the Mini BlocklyChain network nodes.

-The security blocks are based on the following extensions:
+The Mini BlocklyChain the blocks are based on the following extensions:

 I.	  OpenQbitAESEncryption.- Extension for encrytion File with algorithm AES.